-The architecture of the Museum invites visitors to have a multi-sensory engagement with the Museum and exhibitions.
+The Sydney Jewish Museum’s architecture invites visitors to engage in a multi-sensory way with the Museum and its permanent exhibitions.

-Within three exhibition areas, visitors confront historical artefacts, video footage and personal stories.
+Within three major exhibition spaces, visitors are able to confront historical artefacts, video footage, new digital technologies and personal stories.

 The permanent exhibitions include: